All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-3. In the Add-on Component section of the Components tab, find Kourier and click Deploy in the Actions column.
-In the message that appears, click Confirm.
+3. On the Components tab, find Kourier in the Add-on Component section and click Deploy in the Actions column.
+In the dialog that appears, click Confirm.
+The Status column for Kourier changes to Deployed.

 1. Run the following command to open the config-network ConfigMap in your default editor: